Skip to main content

 Seasonal Variety

 Phoenix essentially has two seasons.
 Atlanta has four distinct ones, including fall colors and occasional winter weather.
-The variety requires different wardrobe and activity planning—but most find it enriching.
+The variety calls for a different wardrobe and activity planning, but most find it enriching.

 Traffic Patterns